 - Central heating

-At the time of writing, lunch and dinner are served from Wednesday through Sunday (finishing early at 6pm on Sundays), with a reduced offering on Monday and Tuesday (set-menu dinner at 6.30pm only, with a choice of 4 starters and 4 mains and a complimentary bottle of wine).
+At the time of writing, lunch and dinner are served from Wednesday through Sunday (finishing early at 6pm on Sundays), with a reduced offering on Monday and Tuesday (a set menu dinner at 6.30pm, bar only open 5-10pm).
 Bookings are essential.

 In keeping with the inn’s laidback feel, you can eat in the bar, snug, (very pretty) covered patio, green room or garden room.
 We liked the latter, with its large arched windows overlooking the gardens, wall of books and quirky stuffed fish.

-Breakfast (available every day) is very civilised: a small cold buffet, then whatever combination of cooked items you fancy.
+Breakfast is a continental spread on Mon-Tue mornings, or a wider range on Wed-Sun mornings, including almost any combination of cooked items you fancy.
 Plus excellent coffee, freshly squeezed juice and newspapers.

 - There are some hiking and cycling routes from the pub, but for wider horizons and breezy walks, head to the north Norfolk coast and pick up the Coast Path; try Cley-next-the-Sea or Brancaster Staith as starting points (35km/22m)